RBVI/readcif/docs/api.rst

             Register a callback function for a particular category.

-            :param category: name of category
+            :param category: name of the category
             :param callback: function to retrieve data from category
             :param dependencies: a list of categories that must be parsed before this category.

-            A null callback function, removes the category.
+            A null callback function removes the category.
             Dependencies must be registered first.
-            A category callback function can find out which category it is processing with :cpp:func:`category`.
+            A category callback function can find out which category it is processing with :cpp:func:`~CIFFile::category`.

         .. cpp:function:: void set_unregistered_callback(ParseCategory callback)